floragunncom/search-guard-docs/_content/_docs_audit_logging/auditlogging_external_config.md

 ## Audit log category

-The Elasticsearch configuration events are logged in the `COMPLIANCE_EXTERNAL_CONFIG`category.
+The OpenSearch/Elasticsearch configuration events are logged in the `COMPLIANCE_EXTERNAL_CONFIG`category.

 ## Field reference